audithunt/audithunt-docs/docs/Other/platform-fee.md

 ---
-sidebar_position: 5
+sidebar_position: 1
 ---

-# Platform Fee Explanation
+# Platform Fee's

 The Audit Hunt platform charges a platform fee to support its operations and contribute to the value of its native token, the HUNT token.
 This fee is set at 5% of the total bounty placed by the project owner.